abadfish/world-macro-rails/NOTES.md

 Questions for Mendel

-1. Why doesn't my JS load when I click on positions.
+DONE 1.
+Why doesn't my JS load when I click on positions.
 I have to refresh the page.
 2. When I click on the product I want the form to populate.

+STILL NEED:

+-email in config file for reset password

+-export email list